 To utilize more knowledge, studies improved GNN-based architectures to operate on multiple networks \cite{wang2021mogonet, kesimoglu2022supreme}.
-For instance, MOGONET runs three different GCN on three patient similarity networks from three different data modalities separately \cite{wang2021mogonet}.
+For instance, MOGONET runs three different GCNs on three patient similarity networks from three different data modalities separately \cite{wang2021mogonet}.
 Then, it uses the label distribution from three different models and utilizes them to predict the final label of each node.
-In \cite{kesimoglu2022supreme}, we improved a GCN-based node classification framework operating on multiple networks, encoding multiple features on multiple networks.
-As compared to MOGONET, we utilized the intermediate embedding, not just the labels, and integrated them with node features, resulting in consistent and improved performance.
+SUPREME \cite{kesimoglu2022supreme} is introduced as a GCN-based node classification framework operating on multiple networks, encoding multiple features on multiple networks.
+As compared to MOGONET, SUPREME utilized the intermediate embeddings and integrated them with node features, resulting in a consistent and improved performance.
+Even though both methods do not utilize graph attention, SUPREME integrates embeddings trying all combinations of networks to find the best model.

 Heterogeneous Graph Attention Network (HAN) applies GNN-based architecture on a heterogeneous network utilizing attention mechanisms \cite{wang2019heterogeneous}.
-A meta-path is defined as a series of relations between nodes defining a new relationship between its starting and ending node types.
+A meta-path is defined as a series of relations between nodes defining a new connection between its starting and ending node types.
 HAN generates meta-path-based networks from the heterogeneous network.
 Then it applies one transformation matrix for each node type, and learns node-level attention (for each node using its meta-path-based neighborhood) and association-level attention (for each meta-path for the prediction task).
 Then HAN optimizes the model via backpropagation.
-Even though this approach gives us a good approximation of the importance of the given associations, the hierarchical attention strategy could limit the utilization of the data.
+Even though this approach gives us a good approximation of the importance of given associations, the hierarchical attention strategy could limit the utilization of data and networks.

-To integrate multiple associations with node features on homogeneous or heterogeneous networks, we need to address the following requirements:

-\textbf{Neighborhood Extraction.} Based on multiple associations, we can generate a series of relations between nodes to define a neighborhood between the starting and ending nodes.
-For instance, the ACM database has paper-subject and paper-term associations.
-Connecting the papers, which are the node of interest, we might end up with two associations: paper-subject-paper and paper-term-paper.
-This type of network generated as a result of a meta-path is called a meta-path-based network and they are highly utilized on heterogeneous networks.